 Beginning with number five, the biggest challenge, requiring the largest box of tools and biggest savvy…

 5. The “Rusty Old Product” Stage & How to Revive It

 This fifth and final stage is when your market isn’t hearing anything you’re saying.
 They’ve heard it all before.
 They don’t believe you, and they don’t care much about what you sell.

 It’s the most aware stage so far.

 Again, a very condensed and abbreviated form of explanation, a mechanism has much deeper meaning and application.

 For brevity purposes, we’ll keep it quick – check out number three to see what a mechanism is.

 These terms will be outlined later on, in a new post on Direct Response Marketing examples.

-This fourth stage is where your products and services still sound a bit tiring to the prospect, but they’re still remains hope.
+This fourth stage is where your products and services still sound a bit tiring to the prospect, but there still remains hope.

 The competition can only be beaten so much by advertising at this point, as they are a very aware market.

 What you’re trying to do throughout these stages is “elaborate and enlarge” the mechanism.

 What you make larger than life is the mechanism’s claims.
 You let your “bubbling soap” do all the work, or the “secret chocolate blend” in your mud pies.

 You channel the energy of what your prospects need, through a product mechanism.
 But this time you make it larger, faster, stronger.
 Thus, you bring all that passion and desire back onto your product once again.

 Make your newer mechanism easier, faster, better, require less commitment, etc. This time around, for whatever you sell, leverage a better mechanism than the competition might be using.

 3. “They’ve Heard It All” Stage & How to Break Through the Noise

 This third stage is still a pretty aware market.
 They’ve heard the claims that amplify their desires, they even know some of your persuasion and copy tactics.
 Maybe they’ll even buy some products from the competition.